• ISSN 1008-505X

 • CN 11-3996/S

-Gross N transformation and retention characteristics of cropland soil as affected by straw and livestock manure application
+Gross N transformation and retention characteristics of black soil as affected by straw and livestock manure application

 • 摘要: